 Traumatic injuries, such as falls or sports-related incidents, can result in the loss of 1 or more teeth.
 Impact to the face can cause dental issues such as fractures, dislodgment, or the complete breakage of teeth.

-Solutions to Missing Teeth in Kedron
+Find Your Perfect Solution to Missing Teeth in Kedron

 Our experienced team at Kedron Family Dental is proficient in various treatments for missing teeth, including dental implants, dentures, and dental crowns.
 We take the time to thoroughly assess your unique needs and craft a treatment plan just for you.